Farouk123456/GTKDock/README.md

 # GTKDock

-GTKDock is a GTKmm4 based Dock that tries to be WM agnostic.
+GTKDock is a GTKmm4 based Dock that tries to be WM agnostic inspired by [nwg-dock](https://github.com/nwg-piotr/nwg-dock-hyprland).

 It is very much still in development.
-Right now it works best on wayland.
+Right now it works best on hyprland, it works on X11 but animations are choppy.

 If WM is wayland it has to support gtk-layer-shell

+# Dependencies:

+Compiletime: `X11(Xlib) GLM GTKmm4 gtk-layer-shell`

+Runtime: `X11: wmctrl xdotool xprop  Wayland: hyprctl (for hyprland)`

 # Building: